micklemacklemore/CUDA-Path-Tracer/README.md

 #### Material Sorting

-**Material Sorting** simply sorts both `PathSegments` and `ShadeableIntersections` by their material type. `ShadeableIntersections` store the material information and so it is used as a key in `thrust::sort
+**Material Sorting** simply sorts both `PathSegments` and `ShadeableIntersections` by their material type. `ShadeableIntersections` store the material information and so it is used as a key in `thrust::sort_by_key`.
+If there is a considerable number of materials and a high number of non-terminated paths, this could have a considerable performance boost.

 ### Method